BrandonAugustino/stochastic_microgrid_formation/README.md

 Step 0: (optional) Run "simulation_new.py" in order to generate the disaster scenario for a given data set

-Step 1: Run "herustic1.py" in order to solve for the best locations for the Distributed Generators.
+Step 1: Run "heuristic1.py" in order to solve for the best locations for the Distributed Generators.

-Step 2: Make sure to record the solution (i.e. the generator locations), and use this to populate the vector "gen_location" on line 83 of "herustic2.py".
-Currently, the code is set up to solve the IEEE 57-bus system, where part 1 of the herustic locates the generators at buses 7, 9 and 11.
+Step 2: Make sure to record the solution (i.e. the generator locations), and use this to populate the vector "gen_location" on line 83 of "heuristic2.py".
+Currently, the code is set up to solve the IEEE 57-bus system, where part 1 of the heuristic locates the generators at buses 7, 9 and 11.
 Thus, before making any changes, one would find

           gen_location = [7, 9, 11]
-on line 83 of "herustic2.py".
+on line 83 of "heuristic2.py".

-Step 3: Run "herustic2.py" to obtain the partitioning (microgrids) found by the herustic.
+Step 3: Run "heuristic2.py" to obtain the partitioning (microgrids) found by the heuristic.